I travel a lot; I hate having my life disrupted by routine.

 It was simple, under $10 and was finished in under 10 minutes.

-I started with some Heavy Duty Ring Hangers that I had found in the picture hanging section of the hardware store.
+I started with some Heavy Duty Ring Hangers that I had found in the picture hanging section of a hardware store.
 They have multiple sizes to choose from, I just grabbed two packages of the biggest ones they had on the shelf.
 They came two per pack.

 Once I had the ring hangers screwed in - This took all of one minute each, and there was four total, I measured and cut some Velcro strap material so I would have enough to go around each ring hanger and still have plenty of Velcro to get a good bite on itself.